oxc-project/oxc-project.github.io/src/docs/learn/architecture/test.md

 In Oxc, correctness and reliability are taken extremely seriously.

-We spend half of our time on strengthening the test infrastructure to prevent problems from propagating to downstream tools.
+We spend a great deal of time strengthening the test infrastructure to prevent problems from propagating to downstream tools.

 ## Parser

 ### Conformance

-All parser tests from [Test262](https://github.com/tc39/test262), [Babel](https://github.com/babel/babel), and [TypeScript](https://github.com/microsoft/TypeScript) are used to test JavaScript, TypeScript, and JSX syntax.
+Parser tests from [Test262](https://github.com/tc39/test262), [Babel](https://github.com/babel/babel), and [TypeScript](https://github.com/microsoft/TypeScript) are used to test JavaScript, TypeScript, and JSX syntax.

-For test262, all stage 4 and regular expression tests are included.
+For Test262, all stage 4 and regular expression tests are included.

 All conformance results are stored in a snapshot file for tracking changes: